-Reasonable efforts will be made to provide follow-up information on an active event using the LSUS website, Facebook, or Twitter in order to keep the campus community up-to-date.
-Upon the culmination of the event, an all-clear notice will be sent out using the same notification system as used to initiate the original alert.
+Reasonable efforts will be made to provide follow-up information on an active event using the LSUS website, Facebook, or Twitter in order to keep the campus community up to date.
+The information to reopen campus, or resume normal operations, can no longer be sent using the RAVE Alert system.